Hongweihuo-Lab/CS2A/csa/readme.md

 	 introduced by Roberto Grossi and Jeffrey Scott Vitter.
 CSA retains the high-order entropy-compressed theoretical performance and introduces some improvements in practice.

-	 counting: compute the number of occurrences of a pattern P in the text T.
+	 counting: compute the number of occurrences of pattern P in the text T.
 	 locating: report the list of positions, where P occurs in T.
-	 extract: extraction of arbitrary portions of text T.
+	 extract: extraction of arbitrary portions of T.

 ## How to use it?
 ###just for fun